Date(s) - 02/16/2017 - 02/26/2017

 Museum and Art Events during Winterfest

-THE MUSEUM OF SCIENCE AND TECHNOLOGY (MOST*) – 500 South Franklin Street, Open: Wed. – Sun.
+THE MUSEUM OF SCIENCE AND TECHNOLOGY (MOST*) – 500 South Franklin St., Open: Wed. – Sun.
 10 am – 5 pm with extended Saturday evening IMAX hours.
 Also Mon. and Tues. during school break weeks.
-New and return visitors will delight in the Science Playhouse, Technotown, Planetarium, and Earth Science Discovery Cave.
-Life Sciences features a walk through the human heart, and large replicas of the human brain and eye.
-On Saturdays, Sundays, and school holidays, the Silverman Planetarium features “Zoo in the Sky” at 11:15 am for children under 8 years and “Winter Skies” at 3:15.
-IMAX movies change frequently, but currently include Mysteries of the Great Lakes, Puss in Boots, Born to be Wild, and Mission:Impossible Ghost Protocol.
-For IMAX information call 473-IMAX, for museum information call 425-9068 or check website www.most.org.
+Check website calendar for many special programs during school break week.
+New and return visitors will delight in the Climbing Wall, Earth Science Discovery Cave, Energy: Powering Our Future, Flight & Space, Life Sciences, Space Dock & Gallery, Science Playhouse and Technotown.
+Admission is free for members and costs $12 per adult and $10 per child ages 2-11 and senior 65 years or older.
+On Saturdays, Sundays, and school holidays, the Silverman Planetarium features “Zoo in the Sky” at 11:15am for children under 8 years and “Seasonal Sky” at 3:15pm.
+For current IMAX movies and show times call 473-IMAX, for museum information call (315)425-9068 or check website www.most.org.

 ERIE CANAL MUSEUM – Heritage Area Visitor’s Center, 318 Erie Blvd.
 East at Montgomery Street, Open Mon. – Sat.
 10am – 5pm, Sun.
 10am – 3pm.
 Guided tours available by appointment.
-Admission is free, donations accepted & appreciated.
-Ongoing: Interactive experience where visitors use a touch-screen to play the role of assistant weighmaster and learn to weigh boats, assess the correct tolls and virtually steer the boat into the Weighlock Building.
+Admission to the Museum is by donation; a $5.00 suggested donation is greatly appreciated.
+Committed to preserving the only existing weighlock building in the United States, the Erie Canal Museum collects and conserves Canal material, champions an appreciation and understanding of Erie Canal history through educational programming and promotes an awareness of the Canal’s transforming effects on the past, present and future.
 Info: (315)471-0593 or www.eriecanalmuseum.org